halide/Halide/src/runtime/README_webgpu.md

     # Fetch external dependencies and toolchains with gclient
     gclient sync

+    # Other dependencies that must be installed manually:
+    # - go

 Finally, build Dawn, enabling both the Node.js bindings and shared libraries:

     mkdir -p <build_dir>